FRBs/zdm/papers/CRACO/README.txt

 #1: get_configs
-This routine reads in hte log file, updates it with derived data, and re-saves it under Logs.
+This routine reads in the log file, updates it with derived data, and re-saves it under Logs.
 It then looks up unique observing configurations, and prints them to screen

-MANUAL: save the screen output to "configs.dat"
+Produces "configs.csv"

 #2: sim_configs
 The routine loops over all previously identified configs, and generates CRACO beams for them.

-MANUAL: Shift all output to directory "BeamHistograms"

 #3: weight_configs.py
 This loads in beam histograms, and weights them according to weights derived in configs.dat